The 2023 Symposium is coming up April 20th-22nd, 2023

 Want To Be a Speaker?

-We have currently filled all of our speaking spots for 2020, but the following link will allow you to submit your desired topics and information for our team to consider for future years!SUBMIT NOW
+Use the following link to submit your desired topics and information for our team to consider for future years!SUBMIT NOW

 Our TeamOur Mission: “To Deliver the Highest Quality, Patient and Provider, Focused Medical Education”

-Chris is the Chief of Kootenai County EMS System in Idaho.
+Chris is the Fire Chief of Kootenai County Fire & Rescue in Idaho.
 He has been in EMS for 26 years and is a licensed paramedic.
 Chris got his paramedic education from Coffeyville (KS) Community College…

 Bill is a frequent educator at regional, national and international conferences.
 Bill’s user-friendly approach to emergency management topics provides a relaxed and interactive atmosphere for all participants…

 Scott began his EMS career in 1992.
 Shortly after his arrival into pre-hospital medicine, he became a Firefighter with the City of Cleburne, Texas.
 Scott became the EMS educator for his Department…